Press release issued September 2023

 Patients at The Christie have given the internationally acclaimed cancer centre top marks once again for the quality of care.

-Patients at The Christie gave the cancer centre a score of 9 out of 10 in the survey when asked what their overall experience was while they were in hospital, which was ‘much better than expected’ than other trusts’ in the survey.
+Patients at The Christie gave the cancer centre a score of 9 out of 10 in the survey when asked what their overall experience was while they were in hospital, which was ‘much better than expected’ compared with other trusts’ in the survey.
 Results were also ‘better than most trusts’ for 14 questions, and ‘somewhat better than most trusts’ for 5 questions.
 Results were about the same as other trusts for 4 questions, and there were no results worse than most trusts, marking another year of consistently positive patient feedback.

 Some of the main highlights from the survey were: